Doctoral Program

 Procedure used for the assignment of a tutor and thesis direction

-For the preparation of the doctoral thesis, the academic committee responsible for the Doctoral Program will assign the doctoral student a tutor upon formalizing enrollment in the Doctoral Program (Tutor, Director and Thesis Topic Assignment Form).
+For the preparation of the doctoral thesis, the academic committee responsible for the Doctoral Program will assign a tutor to the doctoral student upon formalizing enrollment in the Doctoral Program (Printed Assignment of Tutor, Director and Thesis Topic).

 • Likewise, the academic committee responsible for the Doctoral Program will assign the doctoral candidate a Thesis Director, within a period of no more than six months from the formalization of enrollment.
 In agreement with the latter and the doctoral candidate, the latter will be assigned a line of research in which the Doctoral Thesis will be developed (Form Assignment of Tutor, Director and Thesis Topic).